k1b1t0/epl-dashboard/transform/README.md

-# ⚽ EPL Data Transformation with dbt (epl_transform)
+# ⚽ Transform Module Documentation

-This project contains the **dbt (data build tool)** transformation layer for the English Premier League (EPL) Data Pipeline.
-It transforms raw ingestion data from PostgreSQL into a clean, normalized, and performant **Star Schema (Data Marts)** designed for analytical dashboards and Business Intelligence.
+This project contains the **dbt** transformation layer for the EPL data.
+It transforms raw ingestion data into a clean, normalized, and performant **Star Schema (Data Marts)** for dashboard.

 ---

-## 🏛️ Architecture & Data Lineage
+## 🏛️ Architecture

 The transformation follows standard dbt multi-layered architecture: